treasure-data/td-ios-sdk/README.md

 ### Framework

-Download [TreasureData.framework](http://cdn.treasuredata.com/sdk/ios/0.1.7/TreasureData.framework.zip) and add it and `libz` library into your project.

-### Static libraries and header files

-Download [Static libraries and header files](http://cdn.treasuredata.com/sdk/ios/0.1.7/TreasureData.zip) and add it and `libz` library into your project.
+Download [TreasureData-iOS-SDK.framework](https://s3.amazonaws.com/td-cdn/sdk/ios/0.1.7/TreasureData-iOS-SDK.framework.zip) and add it and `libz` library into your project.

 ## Usage